apache/kudu/docs/design-docs/rpc.md

     - for typical RPC calls, this is the user-specified request or response protobuf
     - for RPC calls which caused an error, the response is an ErrorStatusPB
     - during negotiation, this is a NegotiatePB

+  footer: varint-prefixed footer protobuf
+    - the last part of a RPC message
+    - exists only in client->server message if both client and server support HAS_FOOTER feature flag
+    - contains a flag which is set when the client->server message is cancelled mid-transmission.
 ```

 ### Example packet capture